binaris/functions-examples/naive-serverless-map-reduce/README.md

 # Map-Reduce Using Serverless Functions
-*Using serverless functions to parallelize [computation of Pi using the Monte Carlo](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/)*
+*Parallelizing [computation of Pi using the Monte Carlo method](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/) with serverless functions*

 ## Running this example